Review · Crypto Exchange

 Current regulatory positioning

 For Australian users specifically, global Binance is not AUSTRAC registered.
 The regulatory protections available through local AUSTRAC-registered exchanges (AFCA dispute resolution, Australian consumer law, ASIC-indirect oversight through AUSTRAC) do not apply when using global Binance from Australia.
-This is the key distinction to understand: Binance is a globally-regulated platform under several overseas frameworks, but it is not specifically under Australian regulatory oversight.

 Practical implications

+For a typical retail user with a modest Binance balance, the practical implications are limited in the near term.
+Binance continues to operate normally.
 However, the absence of Australian-specific regulatory protection is structurally different from the AUSTRAC-registered alternatives.
 If a dispute arises, recourse is through Binance's own complaint processes rather than AFCA.
-If Binance experiences a major security or solvency event in the future, Australian users have fewer regulatory channels for recovery than they would at a domestic exchange.
 This is the ongoing cost of using an offshore platform, and it should be priced into the decision to use Binance rather than a local alternative.

 Who Binance is for (Australian users)